Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Abstract

 \section{Abstract}

-Let $G$ be a compact, connected metric graph and let $X\subseteq G$ be a subset.
+Let $G$ be a finite, connected metric graph and let $X\subseteq G$ be a subset.
 If $X$ is sufficiently dense in $G$, we show that the Gromov--Hausdorff distance matches the Hausdorff distance, namely $d_\gh(G,X)=d_\h(G,X)$.
-In a recent study, when the metric graph is the circle $G=S^1$ with circumference $2\pi$, the equality $d_\gh(S^1,X)=d_\h(S^1,X)$ was established whenever $d_\gh(S^1,X)<\frac{\pi}{6}$.
-Our result for general metric graphs relaxes this hypothesis in the circle case to $d_\gh(S^1,X)<\frac{\pi}{3}$, and furthermore, we give an example showing that the constant $\frac{\pi}{3}$ is the best possible.
-We lower bound the Gromov--Hausdorff distance $d_\gh(G,X)$ by the Hausdorff distance $d_\h(G,X)$ via a simple topological obstruction: showing a correspondence with too small distortion contradicts the connectedness of $G$.
-Moreover, for two sufficiently dense subsets $X,Y\subseteq G$, we provide new lower bounds on $d_\gh(X,Y)$ in terms of the Hausdorff distance $d_\h(X,Y)$, which is $\mathcal{O}(n^2)$-time computable if the subsets have at most $n$ points.
+When the metric graph is the circle $G=S^1$ with circumference $2\pi$, a recent study established the equality $d_\gh(S^1,X)=d_\h(S^1,X)$ whenever $d_\gh(S^1,X)<\frac{\pi}{6}$.
+Our results relax this hypothesis to $d_\gh(S^1,X)<\frac{\pi}{3}$, and furthermore, we show that the constant $\frac{\pi}{3}$ is the best possible.
+We lower bound the Gromov--Hausdorff distance $d_\gh(G,X)$ by the Hausdorff distance $d_\h(G,X)$ via a simple topological obstruction: the existence of a possibly discontinuous function $f\colon G \to X$ with too small distortion contradicts the connectedness of $G$.